Changing the world

 $$\mathcal F[q; o] = \mathbb{E}_{q(s, \pi)} [\log q(s, \pi) – \log p(o, s, \pi)] \ \ \ \ (2)$$

-\(\mathcal F\) is the variational free energy at time \(0\), introduced in an earlier post and further explained here, but now based on whole sequences and and taking actions into account for inferring the distribution of states.
+\(\mathcal F\) is the variational free energy at time \(0\), introduced in an earlier post and further explained here, but now based not only on the current observation but on a sequence of observations and a sequence of actions.

 Formally \(\mathcal F\) is a functional (function of a function) of the variational distribution \(q\), parametrized by \(o\).
 The variational distribution is the “variable” that is modified to find the minimum value of \(\mathcal F\) in perceptual inference.